Vjameli/Vjameli.github.io/_pages/about.md

 - Currently, I am interested in two very distinct problems: magnet design and 2D polygon packing!
 - The first involves generalizing the theory of magnet design to accommodate arbitrarily complex magnetic fields.
 This way, magnets for MRI-LINACS systems can be designed optimally for the first time.
 - In the second (still a work in progress), I am formulating the 2D polygon packing problem as an optimization model to provide certificates of optimality for arbitrary packings.
-[Erich Friedman's page](https://erich-friedman.github.io/packing/index.html) has many examples of such packings - go check it out!
+[Erich Friedman's page](https://erich-friedman.github.io/packing/index.html) has many examples of such packings (including the famous Square Packing)- go check it out!

 <br>

-# **News**

-- **December 2023:** 📚 I'm going to start a direct entry PhD at the University of Toronto supervised by Prof. [Timothy C. Y. Chan](https://chan.mie.utoronto.ca/)!
-See you in Canada!

-- **September 2023:** 🏆 I've received a national award from [SBMAC](https://www.sbmac.org.br/premio-iniciacao-cientifica/) for the 2nd-best undergrad research project in applied math!

-- **August 2023:** 🎙️ I've scored 29/30 in TOEFL speaking section and 107/120 overall!

-- **June 2023:** 🏆 For the second time, my institute has recognized me for the best undergrad research project!

-- **August 2022:** ✈️ Presenting at the UNESP's Optimization Workshop in Botucatu soon!

-- **July 2022:** ✈️ Presenting at the EURO conference soon!
-See you in Finland!

-- **April 2022:** ✈️ Presenting at the EncBioMat meeting in Rio.

 <br>